 Many hosts offer plans that include unmetered or unlimited bandwidth.
 Like storage, the limitations of bandwidth are passed from your website to the universal resources of the server housing your website.

 One last note: bandwidth is less frequently used to indicate the amount of data that can be transferred per a second instead of a monthly sum.
-This is usually only present on higher tier hosting, like dedicated hosting (more on that in a bit).
+This is usually only mentioned on higher tier hosting, like dedicated hosting (more on that in a bit).

 Like storage space, uptime is an easy metric to understand: it’s the amount of time your website is accessible to the rest of the world.
 Technology isn’t perfect, and even the best and most secure servers will experience a bit of down-time.

 Most web hosts will provide a 99.9% uptime guarantee which translates to your site being down for only 43 minutes per month.

 We already covered what a domain is (and you likely know what an email address is), but hosting plans frequently have a limit on how many websites and email addresses you can put on an account.
 Smaller plans may be limited to just a handful of sites and emails or less.

 Plans with unlimited storage and bandwidth usually allow for unlimited websites and email addresses to be added to an account – the same goes for higher tier plans like dedicated and VPS hosting.
 Keep in mind that there are still limitations: you’ll run into storage and bandwidth issues at some point with too many sites.

 Types Of Hosting Plans: Understanding The Class System